open-feature/flagd/docs/configuration/flag_configuration_merging.md

 # Flag Configuration Merging

-Flagd can be configured to read from from multiple sources at once, when this is the case flagd will merge all flag configurations into a single merged state.
+Flagd can be configured to read from multiple sources at once, when this is the case flagd will merge all flag configurations into a single merged state.
 For example:

 ```mermaid